digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 This can be corrected by bringing up the VDU's settings tab and editing the text in the **capabilities override**:

- 1. Open the *Settings* tab for the VDU, navigate to the "capabilities override* field
+ 1. Open the *Settings* tab for the VDU, navigate to the *capabilities override* field
  2. locate the feature, in this example, the brightness,
  3. add a **Values:** **min..max** specification to the line following the feature definition,
  4. save the changes.